-On the following pages we summarise the requirements for US companies trading here, and also review the personal tax rules affecting American citizens.
+On the following pages we summarise the requirements for Australian companies trading here, and also review the personal tax rules affecting Australian citizens.

-If a US company intends to operate from a fixed base in the UK, employing people here and entering into contracts in the UK, it will have a 'permanent establishment' in this country and therefore will be liable to UK tax.
-However, as we explain on page four, its tax circumstances will depend upon the way the business is constituted.
+If an Australian company intends to operate from a fixed base in the UK, employing people here and entering into contracts in the UK, it will have a 'permanent establishment' in this country and therefore will be liable to UK tax.
+However, its tax circumstances will depend upon the way the business is constituted.

 The company can either establish a branch operation in the UK or set up a subsidiary company here.
-From a UK tax perspective, the main difference between the two would be the way that the repatriation of profits would be treated, and the treatment of any losses for US tax purposes.
+From a UK tax perspective, the main difference between the two would be the way that the repatriation of profits would be treated, and the treatment of any losses for Australian tax purposes.
 However, there is a significant difference in relation to the public disclosure of the business's financial results.

 The rules affecting individuals can be rather complex.
-However, there are a number of valuable concessions for foreign nationals and it is very important to take professional advice - ideally before arriving in the UK.
+However, there are a number of valuable concessions for foreign nationals, and it is very important to take professional advice - ideally before arriving in the UK.

-HW Fisher advises many US companies and American citizens who have taken up employment here.
+HW Fisher advises many Australian companies and Australian citizens who have taken up employment here.
 We would be happy to speak to you if you would like to learn more.